A Lasting Connection With Tunisia

-I had such a traumatic time at the end of that last stay in Tunisia that personally I never wanted to see Habib Bourgiba airport ever again but Annemarie had other ideas: at twenty years of age she had been back to visit her boyfriend in Hammamet over twenty five times over the past three years since her emergency operation.
+I had such a traumatic time at the end of that last stay in Tunisia that personally I never wanted to see Habib Bourguiba airport ever again but Annemarie had other ideas: at twenty years of age she had been back to visit her boyfriend in Hammamet over twenty-five times over the past three years since her emergency operation.

 Their relationship has had a chance to blossom into love since that day Annemarie was hospitalised and it eventually led to marriage in the summer of 2008

 Now Tunisia is more like my second home.
 My son in law’s family has built on another level onto their existing house so we have a lovely flat to stay in now when we visit.
 I also have two wonderful grandchildren.

 Now every time we land at Habib Bourguiba Airport I still say ‘Oh no not again!’
 But everyone knows I’m only joking this time.

 Learn a Little About the History and Culture Before You Travel!